 For all of its quirks, the tech community is its own ecosystem with many unspoken rules and conversation points.
 But sometimes, you have to go against the grain and challenge the industry norms.
 In person whiteboarding interviews is the norm but do candidates even know how to prepare for an interview using a whiteboard?
 Interview preparation is an important part of the process especially for the candidate.

 One thing that a lot of people get wrong with whiteboarding is that the interviewer can lean on internal jargon or scenarios they’d like to see replicated but aren’t realistic to someone coming off the street.
 It’s crucial to know how someone would solve specific problems, and even look at a string to check it for errors, or if it was written poorly.
-This helps establish if the candidate understands necessary use cases before going complex.
+This helps establish if the candidate understands the necessary use cases before going complex.
 But, anything more than this is problematic.

-Maybe instead of obsessing about whiteboard interviews, why not dive into BitBucket or GitHub for developers?
+Maybe instead of obsessing about whiteboard interviews, why not dive into BitBucket or GitHub for software engineers?
 Take a look at what candidates are working on, what their ideas are.
 Companies like Atlassian and Google hold events where passion projects are worked on for 24 hours, with some leading to significant breakthroughs and even new tools or company-sponsored projects.